-The Real Python Community Slack is an English-speaking Python community with members located all over the world.
-It’s a welcoming group in which you’re free to discuss your coding and career questions, celebrate your progress, vote on upcoming tutorial topics, or just hang out with us at the virtual water cooler.
+The Real Python Community Slack is an English-medium Python community with members located worldwide.
+It’s a welcoming group in which you’re free to discuss any questions you may have, celebrate your progress, or hang out with the community at the virtual watercooler.

 - Get the most out of the Real Python Slack community

 - Navigate some of Slack’s most valuable features

 - Get your questions answered by other Real Python members

 - Learn the dos and don’ts to keep things on an even keel